 If you guys know me, you’ll know food is one of my favourite things in life.
 I am fascinated by food, flavours and the delicacies.
 Aruba was no different, it delighted me with the variety of cuisines available all across the island from Italian to French, and from Caribbean to Indonesian.
 The atmospheres also made a big difference in many of the restaurants we were lucky enough to eat at including a sunset dinner, food served whilst sitting in bed and an early morning breakfast in traditional Aruba.
+Here are my favourite places to eat in Aruba.

 - Passions on the Beach, Eagle Beach